Summary: She liked bright almost obnoxious colors for a reason.

 Pink is a distraction, Keva thought.

 Whenever she walked down a busy street peppered with passersby, her eyes were what caused the second glance.
-She had small, diamond shaped eyes with the color of deep bubblegum and inside the iris were specs of lilac and other bits of purple.
-Very attention-grabbing.
+She had small, diamond-shaped eyes with the color of deep bubble gum, and inside the irises were specs of lilac and other bits of purple.
+Very attention grabbing.
 A person would whip their head around in her direction, ignoring the too-wide gap in her teeth when she sucked in a breath and the beauty mark above her lip that was much too large to be considered beautiful.

 She would stop to look at the person and the city’s smoky smell would pool into her nostrils.
-She didn’t notice the pollution in the air as much when she was in motion.
+Keva didn’t notice the pollution in the air as much when she was in motion.

 “Are my eyes real?
 Yes.
 Is the color real?
-No.” She would answer curtly, ignoring a shaking in her bones.
-She never meant to sound rude but only the upset tone would coat her mouth.
-Keva would then touch her crown braid and trudge pass the person, an awkward gesture for goodbye.
+No,” she would answer curtly, ignoring a shaking in her bones.
+She never meant to sound rude but the upset tone would coat her mouth.
+Keva would then touch her crown braid and trudge past the person, an awkward gesture for goodbye.